BladeRunnerJS/brjs-site/_posts/2013-09-16-introducing-bladerunnerjs.md

 Before BRJS we experienced a number of problems:

+* New projects required an application setup phase; application scaffolding, framework selection and infrastructure setup for the upcoming project.
+We wanted to *focus on features, not frameworks*, so the *first line of code we wrote could be feature code*.
 * All *application infrastructure* (database, authentication, realtime services etc.) had to be running in the development environment order to develop a single piece of functionality
 * Checking the result of code changes also meant *running the entire app*.
 The time taken to log-in and navigate around wasted developer time.
 * *Acceptance tests* ran via the GUI, required the back-end to be available and lots of infrastructure.
 On larger apps, across multiple browsers, this sometimes took all night and was often unreliable.
 It was also difficult to simulate test cases where servers are slow or return errors.
 * *Multiple teams* would work on different parts of the application.
 Much time and effort was spent resolving bugs caused by incompatible tightly-coupled functionality or code merge conflicts
 * Front-end development would frequently begin before *back-end services* were ready.
 This delayed development, integration and testing of the features.

-BRJS resolves these problems and has resulted in a well organised 250k LoC codebase where functionality is developed in isolation, code changes can quickly be verified, tests take minutes rather than hours to run, multiple teams can work on the same application without conflict and development can start whether or not a back-end services are ready.
+BRJS resolves these problems and has resulted in a well organised 250k LoC codebase where the first line of code we write is a feature, functionality is developed in isolation, code changes can quickly be verified, tests take minutes rather than hours, multiple teams can work on the same application without conflict and development can start whether or not a back-end services are ready.

 The conventions and architecture that BRJS enables and supports, means we can now focus on building features instead of dealing with development workflow problems.
 This has a very positive impact on developer productivity for both us and our customers.